robotframework/robotframework/doc/userguide/src/ExecutingTestCases/PostProcessing.rst

 .. note::
-    Versions prior to Robot Framework 3.0 installed the ``rebot`` script only with Python and used ``jyrebot`` and ``ipyrebot`` scripts with Jython and IronPython, respectively.
-These scripts are still installed, but the plan is to deprecate and remove them in the future.
+    Versions prior to Robot Framework 3.0 installed the ``rebot`` script only with Python, and used ``jyrebot`` and ``ipyrebot`` scripts with Jython and IronPython, respectively.
+The old interpreter specific scripts were removed in Robot Framework 3.1 and nowadays ``rebot`` must always be used.

 __ `Executing installed robot module`_
 __ `Executing installed robot directory`_